SFStefenon/MCOMFS/README.md

 ---

-An example of the MCOMFS application for model selection, definition of batch size and learning rate is presented here:
+An example of the MCOMFS application for model selection, definition of batch size and learning rate is:

 ![image](https://github.com/user-attachments/assets/523dbfda-eb2b-429b-b968-873fd8765458)